Hongsik-Kim/AML_2019_Group11/README.md

 ![THC_plot](https://user-images.githubusercontent.com/52567223/60716640-dbab1f80-9f17-11e9-95d8-78ada3cdb5c8.png)

-Three-Hump-Camel function is definded on (ℝxℝ), has three local minima, and has global minimum at x=(0,0)
+Three-Hump-Camel function is definded on (ℝxℝ), has three local minima, and has global minimum at x=(0,0) with the function value of 0

 ## 3. Plain vanilla Gradient Descent: initial value is set at [2,2]